pensjonatus/flash-fiction/blog/the-scope.md

 ---
-title: 'The Scope'
+title: The Scope
 date: '2012-07-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "God damn birds are all over the God damn tree again," Joe remarked and raised